Navid200/xDrip/index.md

 ---
-title: xDrip – Open-source Continuous Glucose Monitoring App
+title: xDrip Guide and Troubleshooting Documentation
 description: "Official xDrip documentation and guides for installation, configuration, troubleshooting, and advanced features."
 ---